Cara David: Biography

 David was the only woman on the expedition.
 Despite her intended role of nursemaid, cook and wife, David immersed herself in the local culture and in 1899 published a book, Funafuti, or, Three months on a coral island, about her experiences (digitised version).

 She regularly took actions which were seen as daring or shocking.
 She wore a divided skirt on Kosciusko.
 She swam naked with her husband in Tuvalu.
 Intensely interested in social reform and education David was a member of the National Council of Women.
 She was an active suffragist.
 Her professional standing gave her influence in the Department of Public Instruction of New South Wales.
-David was a founding member of the Women's club in the University of Sydney where she was elected vice-president and was a founding member of the Feminist Club in 1914.
-David founded The Women's National Movement, as its first president in June 1916.
+David was a founding member of the Women's club in the University of Sydney where she was elected vice-president.
+Dubbed "one of the few really brainy women [in] Sydney", she was elected president of Sydney Women's Club in 1906. and was a founding member of the Feminist Club in 1914.
+David founded the Women's National Movement, as its first president in June 1916.
 In later life David became the state commissioner of Girl Guides in New South Wales, retiring at 82 from a role she took on for the previous ten years.

-David is believed to have convinced her husband not to accept knighthood until eventually his work pressured him into it in 1920.
+David is believed to have convinced her husband not to accept a knighthood until eventually his work pressured him into it in 1920.
 He died in 1934.
 David lived after that with her daughter Molly in Hornsby.
 Madge, her eldest, became the first woman elected to the Tasmanian Parliament.
 David died on 25 December 1951.